RentCast/.github/profile/README.md

-# Welcome to the RentCast API GitHub Page 👋
+# Welcome to the RentCast API GitHub &nbsp;👋

-Our real estate and property data API provides access to 140+ million property records, owner details, home value and rent estimates, comparable properties, active sale and rental listings, as well as aggregate real estate market data.
+Our real estate and property data API provides access to **140+ million** property records, owner details, home value and rent estimates, comparable properties, active sale and rental listings, as well as aggregate real estate market data.

 We provide nationwide coverage for most residential and commercial properties in the United States, as well as rental market data coverage for most US zip codes and cities.